4. Arguments for the proposition, 3:1-4:7

 diaqhkhn (h) "the covenant" - a testament, legal agreement.
 Accusative direct object of the verb "to annul."
 Being anarthrous, without an article, possibly indicates that Paul is drawing a general truth about divine agreements - once made, they stick.

-prokekurwmenhn (prokurow) perf. pas. part. "[the covenant] previously established" - [a covenant] having been previously confirmed, ratified [by/with God].
+prokekurwmenhn (prokurow) perf. pas. part. "previously established" - having been previously confirmed, ratified.
 The perfect expressing the ongoing status of the covenant while the participle is adjectival, attributive, limiting "covenant"; "a covenant which has already been made by God."

-upo + gen. "by [God]" - by, from [the God].
+upo + gen. "by [God]" - by, from [the god].
 Expressing agency, as NIV.
-Variant addition, an "interpretative gloss", Metzger, eiV Criston, "to / into Christ"; "the covenant, that was confirmed before of God in Christ", AV.
+Variant addition, an "interpretative gloss", Metzger, eiV Criston, "to / into Christ"; "the covenant, that was confirmed by God in Christ."

 gar "for" - More reason than cause; establishing a hypothetical argument.
 Possibly a general "and indeed", but better "the real reason for Paul's conclusion in v17", Longenecker; "you see, if ...... [then] ......, but .....", NJB.

-ei "if" - Introducing a conditional clause, 2nd class, contrary-to-fact, although an in the apodosis is missing, as it is in 25% of examples, and the verb is unstated, eg. "if the inheritance came by the law, then it would no longer be ......", Cassirer.
+ei "if" - if, as is not the case, [the inheritance is by law, then it is no longer by promise].
+Introducing a conditional clause, 2nd class, contrary-to-fact, although an in the apodosis is missing, as it is in 25% of examples, and the verb is unstated, eg. "if the inheritance came by the law, then it would no longer be ......", Cassirer.
 See below for "came by".

 hJ klhronomia (a) "inheritance" - The promised covenant blessings which, of course, for Paul and his opponents are, by now, spiritualized.
 "Life", which for Paul is "Christ in me", encapsulates the Abrahamic covenant promises of a people, a land and a blessing to the world.
 In the end it is "all the benefits of God's work of salvation", Betz.

 ek "depends on [law]" - out of from [law].
 As noted, there is no verb and so the preposition is left to express the action.
-This preposition, followed by a genitive, is likely to express source / origin, the idea that the inheritance comes out of law, is sourced from, finds its origin in law.
+This preposition, followed by a genitive, is likely to express source / origin, the idea that the inheritance comes out of law, is sourced from, finds its origin in law, is based upon the law.
 Cassirer and others, as noted above, opts for an instrumental sense, "comes by the law", and this can easily move to express cause / basis, "the reason for", Ridderbos, "is based on the law", Bruce, Longenecker, "rests on the law", Goodspeed, "depends on observing the law", Knox.
-It is unlikely that the judaizers would argue that law replaces ("annuls") grace (they would likely view the law as a codicil to the covenant, a contribution to its proper realization, whereas Paul argues that grace is independent of law.
-Of course, it can be argued that they see the Sinai covenant as a renewal, and thus a replacement of the Abrahamic covenant), so our chosen verb needs to express the law's contributory function, eg. "if our inheritance is conditioned by law, then it is a meaningless promise", Junkins.
-So, something like: "if our inheritance comes, in part, from our obedience to the law ..."
+It is unlikely that the judaizers would argue that law replaces ("annuls") grace (they would likely view the law as a codicil to the covenant, a necessary contribution to its proper realization, whereas Paul argues that the grace of God operative in the Abrahamic covenant is independent of law.
+"If our inheritance is conditioned by law, then it is a meaningless promise", Junkins.

 ouketi "[then it] no longer" - Not temporal, but logical, so Lightfoot, but a temporal sense can be argued; "then it does not depend fully on a promise / grace"; "then it makes God's promise / grace as though it were nothing", TH.